will142/paticeep_teste/README.md

-Project realized for particeep techniq test.
+Project realized for particeep technical test.
 First time using redux.